The Advantage of Fine-Grained Training: Introduction

 For example, widely used databases like ImageNet~\cite{deng2009imagenet} employ a hierarchical labeling scheme derived from semantic relationships defined in natural language processing, specifically in the WordNet database~\cite{miller1995wordnet}.
 Beyond computer vision, hierarchical structures of categories appear in numerous domains.
 Notable examples include the classic Linnaean classification of species in biology, the International Classification of Diseases (ICD) maintained by the World Health Organization (WHO), and the Gene Ontology database~\cite{gene2023gene}, which assigns functional annotations to genes at multiple resolution levels.

-Given a classification task, a straightforward labeling choice is to align the label granularity to the task.
+{Because of this ubiquitous hierarchical data structure, several machine learning approaches have explicitly exploited it during training or prediction~\cite{silla2011survey}.
+Here we focus on perhaps the simplest strategy: training on fine-grained labels even when the task is defined at a coarser level. } Given a classification task, a straightforward labeling choice is to align the label granularity to the task.
 For example, if the goal is to learn to separate images of animals and vehicles, we can label the training data using these two broad, coarse classes.
 This seems a natural choice since there is no need to separate the type of vehicle - a car or a ship - in this application.
 However, an alternative approach would be to train the model using fine-grained labels, forcing it to differentiate between specific types of animals or vehicles, even if the model's performance will be evaluated only in terms of the coarse classes.
 The model prediction on coarse classes can be trivially obtained by hierarchically aggregating its predictions on fine labels.
-Fig.~\ref{fig:dataset_subdivision}b presents a sketch of these two alternative training strategies for a neural network model.
+Figure~\ref{fig:dataset_subdivision}b presents a sketch of these two alternative training strategies for a neural network model.

-Empirical evidence suggests that fine-grained training leads to models with improved performance in separating coarse-grained classes.
+Empirical evidence suggests that fine-grained training {improves model performance} in separating coarse-grained classes.
 For example, this approach played a key role in a potentially transformative application of deep learning for classifying benign versus malignant skin lesions using images taken with cell phones~\cite{dermatologist}.
 In that case, training a large neural network on highly specific disease annotations was crucial for achieving performance on par with human dermatologists in the clinically relevant binary classification task.
-More generally, experiments on standard image classification datasets indicate that neural networks can benefit from training (or pre-training followed by fine-tuning) on fine-grained labels~\cite{Chen,ridnik2021imagenet,hong2024}.
-However, the generality of this result and its potential explanations remain largely unclear.
+More generally, experiments on standard image classification datasets indicate that neural networks can benefit from training (or pre-training followed by fine-tuning) on fine-grained labels~\cite{Chen,ridnik2021imagenet,hong2024}. { Hierarchical information has also been exploited beyond computer vision, for example in natural language processing, where hierarchical representations or decisions have been successfully used for tasks such as text summarization and hierarchical classification~\cite{inan2025making,bhambhoria2023simple}.} However, the generality of this result and its potential explanations remain largely unclear.